East Greenwich Area Eateries

 Ritrovo’s, one of our favorite local restaurants and located just a couple of miles from the yacht club has an extensive menu, offering special deals each night of the week (half price appetizers at the bar, half price specials for the ladies on Ladies night, etc.).
 Although everything on their menu is good, one of our favorite meals served only on Friday nights is their fish and chips.

-Jason’s Asian Grille and Sushi Bar, East Greenwich
+Jason’s Asian Grille and Sushi Bar, East Greenwich Update 6/2021: Due to Covid, Jason’s is only open for take out.

-Another new restaurant which opened several months ago.
-No web presence yet but reviews in Google were decent so one day we decided to stop for lunch.
+One of our favorite asian restaurants.
 Lovely interior.
 I had Chicken with Lemongrass Sauce and Rob had General Tso’s Chicken.
 Both were $7.50 and came with your choice of soup (we both had the Hot Sour Soup which was excellent) and a choice of either white, brown or fried rice (we both had fried) and chicken fingers.
 Excellent!
 They specialize in Sushi here and some of the plates we saw served looked beautiful.

 Red Stripe, Main Street, East Greenwich